Russia-Ukraine War: What to know on Day 7 of Russian assault

-As Day 7 of the Russia-Ukraine conflict dawned, Russia continued its attacks on crowded Ukrainian cities and a lengthy convoy of Russian tanks and other vehicles advanced slowly toward the capital of Kyiv.
+On Day 7 of the Russia-Ukraine conflict, Russia continued its attacks on crowded Ukrainian cities and a lengthy convoy of Russian tanks and other vehicles advanced slowly toward the capital of Kyiv.

-Russia's escalation Wednesday came as President Joe Biden, in his State of the Union speech to Americans on Tuesday night, warned that if the Russian leader didn't "pay a price" for the invasion, the aggression wouldn't stop with one country.
+Russia's escalation Wednesday came as President Joe Biden, in his State of the Union speech to Americans, warned that if the Russian leader didn't "pay a price" for the invasion, the aggression wouldn't stop with one country.

 Here's a look at key things to know about the conflict: